Property Taxes are handled by the Maricopa County Assessor

 Several government agencies receive a portion of your property tax dollars, with public education receiving the vast majority.
+Property taxes are an important source of revenue for city services we all depend on.
 On your property tax bill you can see which agencies collect property tax, each agency’s tax rate, and the exact amount each agency receives.

 How much of the City budget do my property taxes represent?

 The sum of primary property taxes collected make up less than 5% of the City General Fund.
 The FY 2017 tax levy totals $5.9 million, with $2.1 million going toward providing basic services, and $3.2 million to voter approved debt services.

 How does the City use my property tax dollars?

 Under Arizona’s two-tiered property tax system, primary, or “limited,” property taxes provide general funds for basic government services.
 The secondary, or “unlimited,” property taxes pay for voter-approved bonds which fund construction of public facilities and infrastructure.